Shingles

 What does shingles look like?

 Shingles appears as red blotches, usually on the chest or stomach.
 These rashes develop into blisters filled with fluid and usually only appear on one side of the body.
-If they appear on both sides of your body, it's unlikely to be shingles.
+If they appear on both sides of the body, it's much less likely to be shingles.

 Shingles Day 2